Detainee Programs and Services

 Sheriff’s Anti-Violence Effort – SAVE

-For approximately five hours a day, five days a week, mental health professionals provide group and individual cognitive behavioral therapy for detainees, who range from 18-to-24 years old and come from Chicago’s most violent neighborhoods.
+For approximately five hours a day, five days a week, mental health professionals provide group and individual cognitive behavioral therapy for individuals in custody, who range from 18-to-24 years old and come from Chicago’s most violent neighborhoods.

 Participation is voluntary.

-Social workers are available to help inmates post-release to secure stable housing and employment.
+Social workers are available to help individuals post-release to secure stable housing and employment.

 Media coverage that highlights the SAVE program: